soskek/dynamic_routing_between_capsules/README.md

 ```

 Test accuracy of a trained model reached 99.60%.
 The paper does not provide detailed information about initialization and optimization, so the performance might not reach that in the paper.
-For alleviating those issues, I replaced relu with leaky relu with very small slope (0.05).
+For alleviating those issues, I replaced relu with leaky relu with a very small slope (0.05).
 The modified model achieved 99.65% (i.e. error rate is 0.35%), as the paper reported.

 TODO